 Figure 1.
 Forcing areas and seasonal evolution used to force ISCA. (a) depicts March-May (MAM) SST forcing for the AP runs (combined Pacific and Atlantic forcing).
-Black outlines indicate areas where regression was used, with outside rectangles indicating transition areas of linear decrease (see S1 for percentages). (b) shows the seasonal evolution of Niño3.4 (orange) and TNA (red) indices using a 3-month running mean.
+Black outlines indicate areas where regression was used, with outside rectangles indicating transition areas of linear decrease (see S4 for percentages). (b) shows the seasonal evolution of Niño3.4 (orange) and TNA (red) indices using a 3-month running mean.

-an ENSO event is located in the northern part of the tropical Atlantic (peaking around 15°N), we use a linear decrease to zero from 0 to 10°S, and from 24°N to 34°N (Czaja et al., 2002).

-Climatological runs are forced with monthly SSTs averaged between 1958-2019.
-There are 50 years with a recurrent SST seasonal cycle, of which the first 20 years are removed as spin-up.
+- The forcing region for the Pacific spans from the coastline of the Americas to 124° E, with a linear decrease to climatology 125 from 124°E to 114°E. Similarly, in the meridional direction the forcing linearly decreases to zero between 14°N-24°N and 14°S-24°S. The Atlantic forcing spans the area from the African coast to the Americas.
+Since the dominant SSTA following an ENSO event is located in the northern part of the tropical Atlantic (peaking around 15° N), we use a linear decrease to zero from 0 to 10°S, and from 24°N to 34°N (Czaja et al., 2002). - Climatological runs are forced with monthly SSTs averaged between 1958-2019.
+There are 50 years with a recurrent SST 130 seasonal cycle, of which the first 20 years are removed as spin-up.
 The forced SST experiments (P, A, AP) continue from the twentieth year of climatology for another 60 years.
 Removing the first year for spin up yields 59 years in total for each forced SST simulation.
-In order to compute the streamfunction and perform a Helmholtz-decomposition, missing values of the model experiments are filled solving Poisson's equation with a tolerance of $10^{-4}$ , relaxation constant of 0.6, and an iteration maximum of 89.
+In order to compute the streamfunction and perform a Helmholtz-decomposition, missing values of the model experiments are filled solving Poisson's equation with a tolerance of 10^{-4} , relaxation constant of 0.6, and an iteration - 135 maximum of 89.